kaloyanTry/the-wild-oasis-website/README.md

 ## The Wild Oasis Website

-This is the main project of Udemy's The Ultimate React Course.
+This is my main project of Udemy's The Ultimate React Course 2024: React, Next.js, Redux & More, created by Jonas Schmedtmann.
 Link to the course [here](https://www.udemy.com/course/the-ultimate-react-course/)

 ## Deploy on Vercel